[Last updated: 19 December 2017.]

 Lucinda and Samuel Bowlus's twelve children:

 Emily died in 1904.
-John remarried in 1905 and they soon moved to California where he operated a grocery store.
+John remarried in 1905 and they soon moved to Los Angeles where he operated a grocery store.
 He died June 12, 1930.
+He is buried in Glendale's Forest Lawn Memorial Park.

 1. According to Dr. McLean's research, Martin's death occurred between 1800 and 1807.
 However, I could find no Martin Groves living in Frederick County in the 1800 census, but there is an entry for "Catherine Groff - widow" in the same district Catherine's father and brother resided.
 This is almost certainly our Ann Catherine.
 The early censuses listed only the name of the head-of-household.
 The other occupants were reported by age groups and by gender.
 The other occupants of Catherine's household were: 2 males aged 16-26 (who?), 1 female aged 26-45 (who?), 1 female aged 16-26 (Catherine), 1 female aged 10-16 (who?), and 3 females aged 0-10 (Mary Magdeline, Elizabeth, and (who?).
 I have no idea who the others might be.